-The following is an Op-Ed by Trés McMichael.
+The following is an Op-Ed from 2019 by Trés McMichael.

 As an openly gay Musical Theatre major from the suburbs of Maryland, I was more interested in pliés and Shakespeare than probates and step shows.
 I knew who I was, who I loved, and the challenges that came with being a black gay man at a predominately white institution in the South.
 Like many other queer people of color, I spent much of my life standing the shadows, hiding who I really was.
 For years I occupied a locked closet with no room to breathe let alone be my true self out, loud, or proud.
 I never thought I’d want to join a fraternity.
 It was novel of me to believe that a group of straight black men would accept and embrace me with open arms for all of who I was…but alas they emerged.
 Those men showed me what true friendship, brotherhood, and unconditional love and support really looked like.
 They refused to allow me to be anything less than my unapologetic gay black self, pliés, Shakespeare and all.
 They accepted me as the gay man I was, not a gay man they wanted me to be.

 Going through the intake process my freshman year of college was not a card I was expecting to be dealt; however, I am so glad it was.
 For the entirety of my college career, I remained the only out gay male in any NHPC fraternity at my University.
 Despite that singularity, the support and inclusion I was shown from members of all Divine Nine organizations at my school prevented me from ever feeling the need to dwell in the shadows or suffocate in closets again.
 No matter what clothes I wore, what music I listened to, or who I danced with at a “social event”, they stood by me willing to work and serve.
 It was from these men and women that I learned what true allyship looked like.

 Here are five steps to being an effective ally that I learned from those who demonstrated it to me the best: